utPLSQL/utPLSQL/docs/userguide/running-unit-tests.md

 end;
 ```

-Executes all tests from all packages that are on suitepath starting with _com_.
+Executes all tests in schema `hr` from all packages that are on suitepath starting with `com`.

 ```sql
 set serveroutput on